LAP777-hub/Sentinel_Grid_V2/README.md

      - `SG-V2-VAULT-9307!`
    - **DUO Code:** `482901`

 > ⚠️ **Note:** Only these credentials work.
-Key test case已验证: Hacker attempts to manipulate existing client bills while SG is active.
+Key test case 01: Hacker attempts to manipulate existing client bills while SG is active.
 Tester may explore all features.

 ---